mei-friend/mei-friend.github.io/_docs/basic/editing.md

 While editing the tag name of an XML element, mei-friend will co-edit the matching tag name simultaneously, independently whether the starting or the ending tag is modified.

+## Go to matching tag

+Jump to the matching tag and put the cursor to the beginning tag name.
+Thus, when in the opening tag, it will bring you to the closing tag and vice versa.

+## Jump to line number

+Puts the cursor to the entered line number.

 ## Validate

 Automatic validation is [enabled]({{ site.baseurl }}/docs/basic/settings/#editor-behavior) by default, but it may turned it off in the editor settings panel.
 When automatic validation is disabled, validation can be manually initiated by clicking on the validation icon at the top-left corner of the editor.
 More information [here]({{ site.baseurl }}/docs/basic/validation).